R1ngZer0/LevelZero25/AI_Agents_Workshop/App2/README.md

 # Multi-Agent AI Application

 This project implements a multi-agent AI application featuring a chatbot and a document writer, leveraging a vector knowledge base built from user-uploaded files.
-It uses FastAPI for the backend, React with Material UI for the frontend, and PostgreSQL with pgvector for vector storage.
+It uses FastAPI for the backend (with PydanticAI and OpenAI), React with Material UI for the frontend, and PostgreSQL with pgvector for vector storage.

 ## Features

-*   **Dual Modes:** Operates in 'Cloud' mode (using OpenAI APIs) or 'Local' mode (using Ollama).
+*   **OpenAI Integration:** Uses OpenAI APIs for LLM and embedding tasks.
 *   **Knowledge Base:** Upload files (.txt, .pdf, .docx) to build a searchable vector knowledge base.
 *   **Chat Interface:** Interact with a chatbot that utilizes the knowledge base (RAG) and conversation history.
 *   **Document Writer Agent:** Generate structured documents (.docx) based on prompts, using the knowledge base and a multi-step agent process (outline -> section writing with QA -> formatting).